YeFiseha/credit_risk_classification/README.md

 * Explain the purpose of the analysis.

-The purpose of this analysis is to understand how to utilize Machine Learning statistical algorithms to make predictions based on data patterns provided.
-In this challenge, we focus on Supervised Learning - where the data includes a labeled outcome.
+The purpose of this analysis is to use Machine Learning statistical algorithms to make predictions based on data patterns provided.
+In this challenge, we focus on Supervised Learning - where the data outcome are labeled.

 * Explain what financial information the data was on, and what you needed to predict.

-We use various techniques to train and evaluate a model based on loan risk.
+We train and evaluate a model based on loan risk.
 We use a dataset of historical lending activity from a company to build a model that can identify the creditworthiness of borrowers.

 * Provide basic information about the variables you were trying to predict (e.g., `value_counts`).